Brunostaine/-calculator-react/README.md

-# Projeto em React criando uma calculadora
+# React project creating a calculator